pwntester/ysoserial.net/README.md

   -g, --gadget=VALUE         the gadget chain.
   -f, --formatter=VALUE      the formatter.
   -c, --command=VALUE        the command to be executed.
-  -s, --stdin                the command to be executed will be read from standard input.
+  -s, --stdin                the command to be executed will be read from
+                               standard input.
   -t, --test                 whether to run payload locally.
-Default: false -h, --help                 show this message and exit
+Default: false -h, --help                 shows this message and exit
+      --credit               shows the credit/history of gadgets and plugins
 ```

 *Note:* When specifying complex commands, it can be tedious to escape some special character (;, |, &, ..).
 Use stdin option (-s) to read the command from stdin: